 Acquisitions of non-residential or mixed land and buildings in England, Wales, and Northern Ireland are charged stamp duty land tax (SDLT) at rates of up to 5%.
 Acquisitions of residential property by companies and similar non-natural persons and by individuals acquiring second homes are charged at rates of up to 15% (whereas acquisitions by individuals who do not own any other properties or who are replacing their main residence are capped at 12%).
 Grants of new commercial leases are charged SDLT at 1% of the net present value of the rents payable in excess of GBP 150,000 up to GBP 5 million and 2% of the net present value in excess of GBP 5 million.
 SDLT is also payable at up to 5% on any premium paid.
 Grants of residential leases are charged at 1% of the net present value of the rents payable in excess of GBP 125,000 plus up to 15% on any premium paid.

 Land and buildings in Scotland are subject to Scottish land and building transactions tax (LBTT) in place of SDLT.
-Rates are graduated up to 12%, which applies to a transaction value for residential properties in excess of GBP 1 million (or up to 15% where the additional 3% for second homes or buy-to-lets applies), and up to 4.5% for non-residential properties.
+Rates are graduated up to 12%, which applies to a transaction value for residential properties in excess of GBP 750,000 (or up to 15% where the additional 3% for second homes or buy-to-lets applies), and up to 4.5% for non-residential properties.

 Annual tax on enveloped dwellings (ATED) and related capital gains tax charge

 An annual tax on enveloped dwellings is charged on the acquisition and holding of high-value residential properties (property over GBP 500,000) through a company or other 'non-natural' person.
-Broadly, this will be based on the 1 April 2012 value, in bands starting at GBP 500,000 and increasing to GBP 20 million.
+Until April 2018 this will be based on the 1 April 2012 value, in bands starting at GBP 500,000 and increasing to GBP 20 million.
 From April 2018 it will be based on the 2017 value.
-The charge on a property worth GBP 20 million or more cannot exceed GBP 220,350 per annum.
-The minimum charge is GBP 3,500 for a property valued at GBP 500,000.
+The charge on a property worth GBP 20 million or more cannot exceed GBP 226,950 per annum from April 2018.
+The minimum charge is GBP 3,600 from April 2018 for a property valued at GBP 500,000.